Tackling vehicle emissions holistically

-The EU-funded MODALES project aims to address that point and gain a greater understanding of the impact of driving behaviour on the emissions of road vehicles.
-Instead of solely looking at exhaust pipe gases, a closer look will be taken at various other related emissions from brakes, tyres, powertrains and other parts.
-The MODALES project will take the entire vehicle‘s wear and tear rate into consideration.
+The EU-funded MODALES project addresses that point and gains a greater understanding of the impact of driving behaviour on the emissions of road vehicles.
+Instead of solely looking at exhaust pipe gases, a closer look was taken at various other related emissions from brakes, tyres, powertrains and other parts.
+The MODALES project takes the entire vehicle‘s wear and tear rate into consideration.

-Over a period of three years, the MODALES project will monitor the driving behaviours of several test drivers and will analyse typical driving patterns and their influence on vehicle emissions.
-Project members will identify methods to reduce any avoidable emissions.
-These methods will be compiled into training courses for drivers to encourage low-emission driving.
+Over a period of three years, the MODALES project monitored the driving behaviours of several test drivers and analysed typical driving patterns and their influence on vehicle emissions.
+Project members identified methods to reduce any avoidable emissions.
+These methods were compiled into training courses for drivers to encourage low-emission driving.

 Once drivers start to apply these low-emission driving techniques, improvements in wear and tear and vehicle emissions should be seen.
 Transport operators will consequently be able to cut expenses since low-emission driving will enhance the lifespan of certain vehicle parts.

-IRU will set up courses in order to test the training materials, focusing on the development of guidelines for low-emission driving.
-Following the courses, IRU will facilitate the dissemination of the results and training opportunities to a wider audience throughout the road transport industry, and will contribute to the evaluation of the project-related guidelines and tools.
+IRU will set up courses to test the training materials, focusing on the development of guidelines for low-emission driving.
+Following the courses, IRU will facilitate the dissemination of the results and training opportunities to a wider audience throughout the road transport industry and will contribute to the evaluation of the project-related guidelines and tools.